 “Where do you think you’re going?!” barked the hot voice, smoke bellowing from beneath the Black Mask.

 Time was running short.
-One hand already lost, coupled with the fact that the Black Mask was running out of torturous tools, the man decided to sing out one final protest.
+One hand already lost, coupled with the fact that the Black Mask was running out of torturous tools, the hero decided to sing out one final protest.
 His voice, his majestic, his chivalrous, his heavenly voice–the voice that had drowned forest fires as it chased them down mountains, the voice that had serenaded thunder back into the puffy clouds from where it came–his only weapon.

 Attempting to use his body to help elevate his noble cause to the gates of heaven, he began to stand as he proclaimed, “I’m sorry!”
 He drew his next breath as if it might be his last.
 “But I am innocent!
 And I demand you cease these proceedings at once.”